Large Language Models for Power System Security: A Novel Multi-Modal Approach for Anomaly Detection in Energy Management Systems: Conclusions and Future Directions

 In future research, the enhancement of power grid security will be achieved through a series of interconnected initiatives designed to tackle the evolving challenges posed by technology advancements.
 Firstly, it is imperative to create robust frameworks for validation that leverage adversarial training methodologies to verify AI-generated outputs, ensuring alignment with a wide array of operational specifications and physical constraints.
 Concurrently, the development of sophisticated real-time analytical systems is crucial for processing streaming data from HMI with a latency measured in sub-seconds, all while maintaining computational efficiency via optimal resource allocation.
 Furthermore, the framework will evolve to integrate novel DERs, microgrids, and virtual power plants, each of which fundamentally transforms conventional grid operational dynamics.
 Significant attention will be directed towards the design of advanced detection algorithms that can recognize extensive coordinated attacks targeting specific topological vulnerabilities within the network, especially those affecting zero-flow transmission segments that are not detectable by standard statistical monitoring techniques.
 In addition, user interface systems will be progressively adaptive, with the ability to modify the presentation of information based on both the severity of threats and the expertise level of operators.
 This research will also explore the development of proactive defense strategies against AI-led cyber threats by implementing continuous adversarial learning processes.
-Finally, a groundwork will be considered for security protocols resistant to quantum-based attacks, ensuring the sustainable protection of infrastructure as the industry transitions to cryptographic paradigms designed for a post-quantum world.
+Finally, a groundwork will be considered for security protocols resistant to quantum-based attacks, ensuring the sustainable protection of infrastructure as the industry transitions to cryptographic paradigms designed for a post-quantum world. \begin{IEEEbiography}[{ }] {Aydin Zaboli} (Member, IEEE) received the Ph.D. degree in electrical, electronics, and computer engineering from the University of Michigan, MI, USA.
+His research interests include smart grid security, autonomous vehicles, anomaly detection, energy management systems, SCADA, transportation electrification, renewable energy resources, and load forecasting.
+He was a recipient of the Rackham Predoctoral Fellowship from the University of Michigan-Rackham Graduate School, from 2024 to 2025.
+He has served as a reviewer for more than 250 papers in prestigious journals and conferences, particularly IEEE Transactions on Smart Grids, IEEE Transactions on Transportation Electrification, IEEE Access, IEEE Transactions on Vehicular Technology, contributing to the advancement of research in smart grids and transportation electrification. \end{IEEEbiography}